 A crewed charter comes with a captain, often a chef, and additional crew depending on the vessel size.
 You are a guest.
 A bareboat charter is a vessel rental — you are the captain, you handle the boat yourself, and you are responsible for everything from provisioning to navigation.
 Crewed is the dominant luxury format; bareboat is for experienced sailors who want autonomy.

-Do I need a sailing license to charter a yacht?
+Do I need a sailing licence to charter a yacht?

 For a crewed charter, no — you do not operate the vessel.
-For a bareboat charter, most companies require an internationally recognized certification like the ICC, RYA Day Skipper or higher, or US Sailing Bareboat Cruising.
-Some destinations also require a separate VHF radio license.
+For a bareboat charter, most companies require an internationally recognised certification like the ICC, RYA Day Skipper or higher, or US Sailing Bareboat Cruising.
+Some destinations also require a separate VHF radio licence.

 How far in advance should I book a yacht charter?